fcatrin/fstr/README.md

 Greetings

      -  MSX & PC freaks  all over the  world.
-MCX (Max Celedon), some day Ill finish your PSG sound routine for VDPower, and when do you will finish it?.
+MCX (Max Celedon), some day I'll finish your PSG sound routine for VDPower, and when do you will finish it?.
 Luis Cueto (Thank you  for the internet access, I believe you can finish your career if you set it as a goal).
 JHM & CHM (Creators of